 The enormous Amazon basin is made up of a web of ecosystems and unique landscapes.
-This region produces about 20% of the Earth's oxygen and is vital to our survival.
-Due to its diverse landscape, stable climate and proximity to the equator, the Amazon Rainforest is known as an ecoregion, which has been defined by the WWF as a “large unit of land or water containing geographically distinct assemblage of species, natural communities, and environmental conditions.”
+This region produces about 20% of the Earth’s oxygen and is vital to our survival.
+Due to its diverse landscape, a stable climate, and proximity to the equator, the Amazon Rainforest is known as an ecoregion, which has been defined by the WWF as a “large unit of land or water containing a geographically distinct assemblage of species, natural communities, and environmental conditions.”

 The ecoregion of the Amazon is made up of a number sub-ecoregions.
 These can be categorized under two umbrella definitions, aquatic ecosystems (water-based systems) and terrestrial ecosystems (land-based systems).
-Both of these ecoregions exist within the Amazon Rainforest, and within these sections they become even more complex, unique and fascinating.
+Both of these ecoregions exist within the Amazon Rainforest, and within these sections, they become even more complex, unique, and fascinating.

-As the largest continuous rainforest ecosystem in the world, the Amazon Rainforest is defined by the enormous Amazon River, the second largest river in the world and the most voluminous river on Earth.
+As the largest continuous rainforest ecosystem in the world, the Amazon Rainforest is defined by the enormous Amazon River, the second largest river in the world, and the most voluminous river on Earth.
 The 4,000-mile-long river is at the heart of the ecosystem of the Amazon.
-Covering two thirds of South America and sitting 10 degrees to the north and to the south of the equator the environments within the region vary massively.
+Covering two-thirds of South America and sitting 10 degrees to the north and to the south of the equator the environments within the region vary massively.
 The result is a mosaic of different ecosystems that interact and rely upon each other, and on which humans also rely.
-Of all of the ecosystems in the world, the Amazon's ecosystems has the most species per area and the greatest biodiversity of organisms.
-This means it is both important to us and to the world's wildlife.
+Of all of the ecosystems in the world, the Amazon’s ecosystems have the most species per area and the greatest biodiversity of organisms.
+This means it is both important to us and to the world’s wildlife.

 Each of the following sub-ecoregions contribute to the larger ecoregion of the Amazon Rainforest, if one of these were to disappear it would have a devastating effect on the remaining environments and the ecoregion as a whole:

-Terra firma literally means firm earth and is essentially forest area that is not on a floodplain.
+Terra firma literally means firm earth and is essentially a forest area that is not on a floodplain.
 This ecosystem usually lies away from rivers.

 This type of ecosystem typically exists around freshwater lakes and lower reaches of rivers.
 Primarily, the region receives at least six months of rainfall annually, when its trees are submerged underwater.
 The area is essentially made up of freshwater swamp forests.